2012 Pathways Intern Program students: Stephen LaPointe, Tameka Williams, Jenny Staggs and Jason Gaume, from left to right. NASA Photo by Tom Tschida.

 - Must be available for an alternating work/school schedule.

-Students are strongly recommended to apply through the Cooperative Education office or through a liaison at the institution they are attending.
-Resumes must indicate education background, GPA (3.2 minimum), graduation date, objective, citizenship, and indicate the semester available to start (i.e. Spring: Jan.- May; Fall: Sept. - Dec.).
+Students are strongly recommended to apply through the Armstrong Human Resources office or through a liaison at the institution they are attending.
+Resumes must indicate education background, GPA (2.9 minimum), graduation date, objective, citizenship, and indicate the semester available to start (i.e. Spring: Jan.- May; Fall: Sept. - Dec.).
 Resumes not containing all required information may lose consideration.
 Applications should include a copy of current transcripts (unofficial transcripts or web printouts are acceptable) or resumes should list relevant coursework.
 Spring Selections: Cut off date for incoming resumes is Oct.
 1. Fall Selections: Cut off date for incoming resumes is March 1.

-How does the co-op program work?
-The co-op students start in the fall or in the spring (they take a semester off school to work).
-The summers are reserved for returning co-ops (from the fall or previous spring).
-Graduate students are encouraged to apply for the fall or spring semester; however, they may be selected for two summer co-op terms.
+How does the Pathways Intern Program work?
+The students start in the fall or in the spring (they take a semester off school to work).
+The summers are reserved for returning students (from the fall or previous spring).
+Graduate students are encouraged to apply for the fall or spring semester; however, they may be selected for two summer terms.
 The student should be able to work at least three terms before graduation; however, the program requires students work a minimum of two terms.
 If the student has a while before graduation then they must return to work for more than two sessions.